Indian Armed Forces: Nuclear weapons

-India has been in possession of nuclear weapons since 1974.
+India has had nuclear weapons since 1974.
 Its most recent nuclear test took place on 11 May 1998, when Operation Shakti (Pokhran-II) was initiated with the detonation of one fusion and three fission bombs.
 On 13 May 1998, two additional fission devices were detonated.
 However, India maintains a "no-first use" and a nuclear deterrence policy against nuclear adversaries.
 Its nuclear doctrine envisages building a credible minimum deterrent for maintaining a "second strike capability" which would be massive and designed to induce unacceptable damage on the enemy.
 India is one of only four nations in the world to possess a Nuclear triad.
 India's nuclear missiles include the Prithvi, the Agni, the Shaurya, the Sagarika, the Dhanush, and others.
 India conducted its first test with the Agni-V in April 2012 and a second test in September 2013.
 With its 7000 km range, it can carry a nuclear warhead to the east to include all of China, and to the west deep into Europe.
 Agni-VI, with a perceived range of 10000–12000 km is also under development with features like multiple independently targetable re-entry warheads (MIRVs).

-India also had bomber aircraft such as the Tupolev Tu-142 and well as fighter jets like the Dassault Rafale, Sukhoi Su-30MKI, the Dassault Mirage 2000, the MiG-29 and the HAL Tejas capable of being armed with nuclear tipped bombs and missiles.
-Since India does not have a nuclear first use policy against an adversary, it becomes important to protect from a first strike.
+India also had bomber aircraft such as the Tupolev Tu-142 and well as fighter jets like the Dassault Rafale, Sukhoi Su-30MKI, the Dassault Mirage 2000, the MiG-29 and the HAL Tejas capable of being armed with nuclear-tipped bombs and missiles.
+Since India does not have a nuclear first-use policy against an adversary, it becomes important to protect from a first strike.
 This protection is being developed in the form of the two layered Anti-ballistic missile defence system.

-India's Strategic Nuclear Command controls its land-based nuclear warheads, while the navy controls the ship and submarine based missiles and the air force the air-based warheads.
+India's Strategic Nuclear Command controls its land-based nuclear warheads, while the navy controls the ship and submarine-based missiles, and the air force controls the air-based warheads.
 India's nuclear warheads are deployed in five areas: